aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 * Five different themed objects within each level that the user can attempt to name.
 * Option for the user to skip the attempt if they wish so.
 * The user interacts with the NPC dedicated to that object if they wish to attempt to name the object.
-* Use of waypoints to guide the user to various NPC's
+* Use of waypoints to guide the user to various NPCs
 * Dialogue system between the avatar and NPC when attempting to name an object.
 The communication will involve:
   * Text
   * Audio to match the text